Awakennn21/DataStructures/README.md

 A Vector is a dynamically allocated array that can change its size during runtime.
 It can be used to store a collection of elements of the same data type.

+##Doubly Linked List

+Not linear data structure that is scattered all over the memory.
+Easly expandable but with linear search time